vrbait1107/EVENT_BRANDING_APPLICATION/README.md

 ## Event Branding Website

-Event Branding Application project is a mobile based application and website that supports User registration, Event registration, Event payment and checkouts, Event Certificate generation, Event certificate verification and Administrator panel for events such as technical festival.
+Event Branding Application project is a mobile based application and website that supports User registration, Event registration, Event payment and checkouts, Event Certificate generation, Event certificate verification, event feedback system and Administrator panel for events such as technical festival.
 It helps program attendees, organizers, the authors and the reviewers in their respective activities.

 Development of Event Branding Application is an attempt to address the problems of managing registration forms.
 The main goal of this Website & Application is to give working solution to store, manage and consolidate the registration data.